Signed in as:

-Alaskans in the Interior are spending an enormous percentage of their income on energy costs.
-This is unsustainable, contributes to outmigration, and adds to the overall hardship of the cold winters.
+Many Alaskans in the Interior are spending an enormous percentage of their income on utility costs.
+This contributes to outmigration and adds to the overall hardship of the cold winters.
 Households with children or animals requiring heating systems are further impacted with additional electricity demands.

-With an end-goal of affordable clean energy and responsible performance-based budget allocation, I support projects and initiatives designed to reduce and stabilize energy costs in the interior.
+With an end-goal of affordable clean energy and responsible budget allocation, I support projects and initiatives designed to reduce and stabilize energy costs in the Interior.

 A strong community begins with a strong educational system.
 Our Alaska Constitution places the onus of public education on the state, and we cannot afford to continue under-funding our schools, our educators, and our student services.
 These children are Alaska's future, and it's time for us to invest in our future by keeping schools adequately funded to keep pace with inflation.
-Three schools in District 34 were on the chopping block, and while one-time funding kept them open this year, stable funding is essential for long-term planning.
-School closures may become a reality as enrollment dwindles, but I'd like to see the number of closures minimized as they would have long-term financial impacts on the more rural families and communities these schools serve.
+Schools throughout District 34 have been shut down.
+Losing public schools in Salcha and Two Rivers has long-term financial impacts on the rural families and communities these schools served.

 DaysDays